mscwilson/mscwilson.github.io/index.md

 Notable publications:

-- The culmination of my postdoc, my first-author research paper.
+- The culmination of my postdoc, a first-author research paper.
 I showed that one of the molecules I studied was [something to do with cellular phosphate metabolism](https://pubmed.ncbi.nlm.nih.gov/31186349/).
 - Methods papers are scientific documentation that explain how to perform a technique.
 Here I described [how to extract and concentrate certain molecules from cells](https://pubmed.ncbi.nlm.nih.gov/30148188/).
 - [A literature review](https://pubmed.ncbi.nlm.nih.gov/23725456/) summarising the current knowledge about the molecules I worked on.

----

-## Hobby projects

-Placeholder